csindle/www.aviaturing.com/docs/index.md

 ---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
+layout: page
+description: Introduction to Aviaturing

 title: Home
-description: Introduction to Aviaturing Aviation Radio and Software Services
 ---

+Aviaturing builds bespoke and production radio frequency hardware and software systems.

-Please contact info@aviaturing.com for more information.
+Please email us for more information.